-This can cause a domino effect for companies to allocate resources to those issues instead of providing raises, bonuses, etc. Additionally, high turnover affects engagement, company culture, and the employee experience.
+This can cause a domino effect as well.
+Companies end up having to allocate resources to those issues instead of providing raises, bonuses, etc. Additionally, high turnover affects engagement, company culture, and the employee experience.

 Improved Employee Experience

-The employee experience includes each stage of the employee life cycle from recruitment to retirement.
+The employee experience involves each stage of the employee life cycle, from recruitment to retirement.
 With retention strategies in place, organizations can focus on improving the employee experience in a meaningful way.

 More Experienced Employees

 With high turnover, the likelihood of having experienced employees who understand the organization and champion its mission is low.
 Conversely, employees who do stay with a company long term naturally gain a deeper knowledge of the company itself and its offerings.
 These employees are invaluable and contribute more to the bottom line.

 Employees who spend a lot of time together are more likely to collaborate better, support each other, and build strong relationships.
 Engagement increases when teams care about each other’s successes.
 This also helps to build a strong, resilient, and collaborative company culture.